TheExGenesis/TheExGeneisis/_posts/2020-04-05-offering-5-pulse.md

 ## [Civilization: Institutions, Knowledge and the Future - Samo Burja](https://www.youtube.com/watch?v=OiNmTVThNEY)
 - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fxiqo%2FvSKk0QCETG?alt=media&token=6f17aa61-9820-41ad-9772-81ef79183dfc)
 - Samo Burja writes on history, institutions, and strategy and has a great underrated youtube channel.
 - The video linked is kinda long but basically he uses the [Bronze Age Collapse](https://en.wikipedia.org/wiki/Late_Bronze_Age_collapse), to motivate talking about the loss of knowledge and how that affects the functioning of institutions.
 Most people don't know how our systems and institutions function.
 Someone does, presumably.
-He introduce the concept of intellectual dark matter, knowledge that we know is there and exists, even if we don't know what it is.
+He introduces the concept of intellectual dark matter, knowledge that we know is there and exists, even if we don't know what it is.
 Samo gives the example of the 87% of ancient Greek authors we know about but don't have their works.
 - ![](https://firebasestorage.googleapis.com/v0/b/firescript-577a2.appspot.com/o/imgs%2Fapp%2Fxiqo%2FKIqsocuV2-?alt=media&token=ee5360bd-a5c8-48ea-b3ed-1e61fe9c000e)
 - This is something I think about a lot, how information and wisdom can be propagated through time, and it's a hard problem.
 - There's also a 2m one called [How I Learn History](https://www.youtube.com/watch?v=F3M6kA7pGo4) which resonated with me, since I'm guilty of falling in the trap of thinking I'm learning by consuming tons of history youtube and wikipedia.
 Basically he points out that learning from history should happen on the basis of case studies.
 Only when you understand the mechanics of what happened and have theories about how that might generalize, do you have practical knowledge of history.
 Because of this, he stresses the importance of reading primary sources and deciding for yourself.